MChecaH/osu-wiki/news/2025/2025-04-01-osustable-updates-april-1-2025.md

 So worry not — we hear you!
 In the following post, we'll go over some new changes **coming to both osu! and osu!(lazer)** in the hopes of bringing a glimmer of light to a once thought to be feature-locked client!
 Nobody is getting left behind.

+## Updates

+The following assortment of changes will be coming to all platforms.
+Stable, osu!(lazer), and the osu! web will all be impacted by these changes unless stated otherwise.
+Given the impact of some of these changes, we've decided to slowly roll them out.

+Over the span of **1.9904179 years**, users will be given the option to update to the latest version of the game.
+Based on community feedback, some of these features will not see the light of day on later deployments.

 ### Editor

 - **The session may be terminated if [BanchoBot](https://osu.ppy.sh/users/3) dislikes the map.** This will ensure a minimum level of quality for all maps being uploaded to the platform.
 Moreover, BanchoBot's very reasonable standards will force mappers to learn, else they risk losing access to the editor.